AlexandreFenyo/net-monitor/README.md

 - the lifetime that a probe specifies when pushing a new value into a data set.

-  - external probes: it can change over the time and must be greater or equal to 0.
+  - external probes: it can change over the time and must be greater or equal to 0, or ommited.

+  - internal probes: it is a s change over the time and must be greater or equal to 0, or ommited.

 - the lifetime of a view, that defines the time range displayed by the corresponding chart.
 It should of course be greater or equal to the lifetime of the associated data set.